vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/2.develop-and-interface/kv-interfaces.md

 auto resp = std::move(future).get()
 ```

-### Processing returned results
+### Processing Returned Results

 Check the returned results of the rpc to examine if the corresponding operation runs successfully.
 In addition, since nebula storage shards data, if one partition fails, the error code is also returned.
 If any of the partition fails, the entire requirement fails (resp.succeeded() is false).
-But those succeed are still read/written.
+But those success are still read/written.

 Users can retry until all the requirements run successfully.
 Currently, auto retry is not supported by StorageClient.
 Users can decide whether to retry based on the error code.